intel/qpl/doc/source/documentation/get_started_docs/installation.rst

       chown -R iax /dev/iax
       su iax

-   Starting from ``accel config`` 3.2, all devices are configured with the ``dsadev`` group, so users can run QPL without root privileges if they belong to that group.
+   Starting from ``accel config`` 3.2, all devices are configured with the ``dsadev`` group, so users can run Intel QPL without root privileges if they belong to that group.

 .. _building_library_reference_link: